iamwebdev/laravel-custom-guard/readme.md

 ## Follow steps to setup project

-- [Copy .env.example as .env using cmd copy .env.example .env].
+- Copy .env.example as .env using cmd copy .env.example .env.
-- [Generate application key using php artisan key:generate].
+- Generate application key using php artisan key:generate.
-- [Update your composer using command composer update in cmd].
+- Update your composer using command composer update in cmd.
-- [Setup your .env file].
+- Setup your .env file.
-- [Migrate database using php artisan migrate].
+- Migrate database using php artisan migrate.

-- Create Admin using tinker by following steps:
+# Create Admin using tinker by following steps

 	-php artisan tinker
 	-$admin = new Admin